Vinyl vs Wood Fence: 9 Defining Comparisons to Pick the Ideal Material

 6. Vinyl Is Recyclable; Thus, Eco-Friendly

 So, in this case, you can recycle both materials.
-But in not all instances.
-For instance, recycling planks or posts rotted wood fences is not possible.
+But not in all instances.

 Winner: Vinyl Fence